 Transfer credits are not used in the calculation of graduation GPA requirements.
-Students must complete a minimum of 25% of credit hours required for the undergraduate degree program at Andrew College.
+Students much complete a minimum of 25% of the credit hours and the graduation residency required for an undergraduate degree program at Andrew College.

-Transfer of credit from a technical school will be awarded in accordance with the Board of Regents articulation agreement with the Technical College System of Georgia and current articulation agreements with Andrew College.
+Transfer of credit from a technical school

+will be awarded in accordancewith the Board of Regents articulation agreement with the Technical College System of Georgia and current articulation agreements with Andrew College.

 Technical credits form a regionally accredited institution that fall outside of the Georgia Board of Regents-Technical College System of Georgia articulation agreement and specific articulation agreements between Andrew College and other colleges may be accepted on a course-by-course basis after the student provides the appropriate documentation for evaluation by the registrar and discipline faculty.

 The final decisions for transferring courses and credit hours to Andrew College are made by the Registrar in consultation with the discipline faculty and the Dean of Academic Affairs.
-Applicants who have previously attended colleges or universities must submit official transcripts from all previous post-secondary institutions, whether credit was earned or not.
+Applicants who have previously attended collegesor universities must submit official transcripts from all previous post-secondary institutions, whether credit was earned or not.